Customize WalkMe Menu

 - For a duration of __seconds: Set number of seconds Attention Grabber displays

-- Show only when new content (Walk-Thrus, Launchers etc) are made available: Check box to display Attention Grabber only when new items have been added to the WalkMe Player Menu or published.
+- Show only when new content (Walk-Thrus, Launchers, etc) are made available: Select the checkbox to display only when new items have been added.

 - Create a Display Segment: Create a rule to determine if Attention Grabber plays.